dcgibbons/digital-rain/README.md

 This repository contains various implementations of the "digital rain" effect from the movie The Matrix.
-These implementations are specifically for exploring various hardware platforms, different operting systems, and different progamming languages.
+These implementations are specifically for exploring various hardware platforms, different operating systems, and different progamming languages.